whats-good/uniform-graphql/notes.md

 - `[P in keyof T]: T[P]` is a good method to create a mapped type.
 - Mapped types dont allow you to add extra properties.
 For that, you can use intersection types.
 - GraphQL field resolvers can also be made to take arguments:
+- You can refer to the types of input params in your function return types.

 ```gql
 {